 When Mrs James rescued a little brown bunny called Peanut, she was told that Peanut loved to hide under sofas, didn’t come when called, and didn’t like rabbit food.
-What she didn’t know was that Peanut had a passion for cake, and if she put her mind to it she could eat a whole slice of apple tart, which is a human dish, NOT rabbit food, or in any way suitable for bunnies.
+What she didn’t know was that Peanut had a passion for cake, and if she put her mind to it she could eat a whole slice of apple tart, which is a human dish, NOT rabbit food.

 Peanut was well known in the rabbit world for loving cake.
 She could sniff a piece of cake from a great distance.
 She knew the sound of all cake wrappers.
 Peanut’s sweet tooth and cake radar were indeed legendary.

 Sweetpea and the foster bunnies always came when called at dinnertime, but Peanut had to be called over twenty times before she came to the dining area, looking for cake.
 When Mrs James gave her rabbit food, Peanut twitched her little brown nose as if to say, “Bo-ring!” or “cake please!”.

 One day Mrs James bought some fancy cake called Treat yourself to our delicious apple tart and Peanut’s eyes became the size of dinnerplates.
 Normally Peanut liked to stay under the sofa, but this time she came running – without being called.
 Peanut was very excited and hopped round and round Mrs James’ feet, which is what rabbits do when they want something.
 Mrs James felt a bit dizzy with all that spinning and almost handed over the apple tart but in the end she said, “Cakes are not for bunnies” and took an enormous bite.
 Needless to say Peanut was very disappointed and retreated under the sofa to plan a cake expedition.
 Bunnies can be very determined when they love cake, as Mrs James was about to find out.